 - Mayo Clinic and Mayo Medical School

 Adenomyosis refers to a disorder in which endometrial glands and stroma are present within the uterine musculature (uterine adenomyomatosis).
 The ectopic endometrial tissue appears to induce hypertrophy and hyperplasia of the surrounding myometrium, which results in a diffusely enlarged uterus (often termed "globular" enlargement) analogous to the concentric enlargement of the pregnant uterus.
 However, some women have only small areas of diffuse disease that are only apparent by microscopy, whereas others develop nodules (termed adenomyomas), which clinically resemble leiomyomas.
-The uterus generally does not exceed the size of a pregnant uterus at 12 weeks of gestation.
+The uterus only rarely exceeds the size of a pregnant uterus at 12 weeks of gestation.

 EPIDEMIOLOGY AND RISK FACTORS